Wisebite/wisebite_report/README.md

-# wisebite_report
-Project report typed in LaTeX
+# Wisebite: Project report
+*An intelligent platform to manage your restaurant.*

+Developed with ❤ in Barcelona.